keisler-au/weather-project/src/tests/test-documentation.md

 ## create-rows.js
 **CreateRows** <br>
-Expected output is a 'tbody' node, with multiple 'td' child nodes when there are multiple data points in the 'tableContent' prop (initialised into an array), or a single 'td' node when there is only one data point in the 'tableContent' prop. <br>
+Expected output is a 'tbody' node, with multiple 'td' child nodes when there are multiple data points in the 'tableContent' prop (initialised into an array), or a single 'td' node when there is only one data point in the 'tableContent' prop.
 Expected logic implementation is for 'tr' nodes with text content of 'Date' or 'Time' to also be assigned a class name of 'time-row'.

 ## tables.js
 **Tables** <br>